marzieh-saeedimasine/SQL-DataAnalysis/README.md

 ## Overview of Walmart sales data analysis project:
 -- data was taken from kaggle:https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting
 -- SQL queries have been implemented to break down information of different sale questions.
 Take a look on Walmart-Project.sql for different questions.

+## Overview of McDonald's Menu data analysis project:
+-- Data was taken from kaggle:https://www.kaggle.com/datasets/mcdonalds/nutrition-facts
+-- SqLite3 was used to create the database
+-- Connect python to database MySQL and SQLite as well as access database through Magic SQL
+-- Pandas was used to read the data from the database and analyze the data to know nutrition facts of McDonald's menu